sam11385/get-json/README.md

 # GetJson
-Let's use the observables pattern to get a bunch of different JSON feeds in a SPA!
+Let's use the observables pattern to get a bunch of different JSON feeds in a single page app!
+Eventually I will split all of these up and make blog posts about each individual one.

 <ul>Working Projects:
 <li>Random User - <a href="https://randomuser.me/" target="_blank">Random User API</a></li>
 <li>Reddit</li>
 <li>Flickr</li>
-<li>Weather - <a href="https://openweathermap.org/api" target="_blank">Open Weather Maps API</li>
+<li>Weather - <a href="https://openweathermap.org/api" target="_blank">Open Weather Maps API</a></li>
 </ul>

 <ul>In Progress: